top of page

 8. Build a Supportive Community Beyond the Mats

-A great women’s program isn’t just about training—it’s about belonging.
-Creating a strong community helps women feel more connected to BJJ.
+A great women’s program is about creating a sense of belonging.
+Building a strong community helps women feel connected to BJJ.
+Consider these options:

-Encourage a women’s group chat for motivation and questions
+• Encourage a women’s group chat for motivation and inquiries.

-Offer workshops or seminars on women’s health & BJJ performance
+• Offer workshops or seminars on women’s health and BJJ performance.

 When women feel like they belong to something bigger than just a class, they’re more likely to stay long-term.